kitao/pyxel/README.md

 pyxelpackager python_file
 ```

-When the process is complete, a stand-alone executable is created in the `dist` folder.
+When the process is completed, a stand-alone executable is created in the `dist` folder.

 If resources such as .pyxres and .png files are also necessary, put them under the `assets` folder and they will be included.